The construction industry has always been interested more in a candidate’s skills than in their academic qualifications.

 Practise online psychometric tests and online aptitude tests

 The largest built environment employers increasingly use online tests as a way of ‘sifting’ candidates, setting test scores as a cut off point to differentiate between applicants.
 You will usually need to pass these before you get to see an interviewer face to face and so it is worth putting in the time to do as many practice tests as possible.
-Go to TARGETjobs ‘psychometric test’ section for links to free practice tests, take the Graduate Benchmark Test and check out our partners AssessmentDay for more free and paid-for tests.
+Go to TARGETjobs ‘psychometric test’ section for links to free and paid-for practice tests.
 The most common tests set by employers in the construction, engineering and surveying are numeracy, inductive reasoning and situational judgement.

 Will a postgraduate degree cancel out a 2.2?

 This really does depend on the individual employer.
 One or two 2.1-seeking employers have told us in the past that they might accept 2.2s if the candidate has achieved a distinction or high grade in a masters-level qualification – but this is by no means guaranteed.
 Before deciding to embark on postgraduate study in an attempt to make up for your undergraduate results, contact a range of employers to get a feel for whether it is worth the expense and time.

 What if I have mitigating circumstances for my 2.2?

-If your 2.2 is due to extenuating circumstances, for example bereavement or a period of illness, you can usually still apply to the employers that normally require a 2.1.
+If your 2.2 is due to extenuating circumstances, for example bereavement or a period of illness (including Covid-19), you can usually still apply to the employers that normally require a 2.1.
 ‘We look at genuine circumstances that have prevented the students from obtaining the grade they were hoping for,’ says Melissa Hopper, graduate recruitment manager at Mott MacDonald.
 ‘Each case is looked at on an individual basis.’
 To confirm whether 2.1-seeking employers will consider your application, look at their graduate recruitment website or contact the recruitment team (via email, phone or face to face at a careers fair).
 Also read our advice on how to approach employers about mitigating circumstances and what to say.